regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 <img src="http://estatewatch.london/images/londplanh8.png" class="img-fluid img-thumbnail rounded">

-All eyes are now on the Mayor, who has the power to 'call-in' Wandsworth's application.
-This will be a test of the Mayor's will to tackle Council's that evade his ballot requirement and who fail to weigh demolition against the significant [environmental, social and economic benefits of refurbishment](http://estatewatch.london/refurbishment).
+Again, the Mayor has the power to 'call-in' Wandsworth's application and this will be a test of his will to tackle Council's that evade his ballot requirement and who fail to weigh demolition against the significant [environmental, social and economic benefits of refurbishment](http://estatewatch.london/refurbishment).

 You can let the Mayor know what you think of Alton's proposals, by submitting a comment on the GLA's new planning portal using [this link](https://gla.force.com/pr/s/planning-application/a0i4J0000003TcJQAU/20194302s1?tabset-c2f3b=3).

 In the meantime, estate residents have been [getting organised](https://twitter.com/AltonAction/status/1322956962439507971) and have received funding to co-produce an alternative Community Plan, exploring alternatives to demolition assisted by a group of researchers from [University College London](www.ucl.ac.uk) and the [Just Space network](www.justspace.org.uk).